Look with your heart and you’ll find the wonder of earth magic in every natural creation.

-If we, as adults, cannot make time to just be…to see, hear, smell, touch, taste and appreciate the magical wonders gifted to us each and every day from our beautiful Mother Earth – how can we possibly expect our children to feel connected to nature; to have an intimate relationship with the natural world?
+If we, as adults, cannot make time to see, hear, smell, touch, taste and appreciate the magical wonders gifted to us each and every day from our beautiful Mother Earth – how can we possibly expect the children in our lives to feel connected to nature; have an intimate relationship with the natural world?

 “If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement and mystery of the world we live in.” – Rachel Carson